 What were you doing in life before you decided to do this?

-We owned (and still do actually) a house in Atlanta and both worked 9-5s at different design studios.
+We owned (and still do actually) a traditional house in Atlanta and both worked 9-5s at different design studios.

 What are your favorite features of your van?
 Anything specifically unique?